Time-resolved 3D imaging opportunities with XMPI at ForMAX: Instrumentation

 For the actual reconstruction, we face the challenge of having a sparse number of views available.
 In conventional tomography, the Crowther criterion is used to determine the number of required projections $N_\theta$ based on the number of horizontal pixels $N_x$~\cite{jacobsen2019microscopy}:

 In case of 1024~pixels, this corresponds to $\sim$1600 projections instead of the three projections offered with the presented layout of \ac{XMPI}.
-To still perform a reconstruction from a sparse number of projections, we use our in-house developed algorithm ONIX, an unsupervised deep-learning tool combined with the physics of X-ray interaction with matter~\cite{zhang2023onix, zhang20244donix,yao2025PhysONIX}.
+Consequently, traditional reconstruction algorithms such as filtered back projection (FBP) are unable to accurately reconstruct the volume.
+To perform 4D reconstructions (3D + time) from a sparse number of projections, one can use the recently developed self-supervised deep-learning tools 4D-ONIX and X-Hexplane that include the physics of X-ray interaction with matter.

+Both algorithms directly reconstruct the 4D volume.
+4D-ONIX operates by (i) integrating X-ray propagation physics into the model, (ii) employing a continuous representation of the sample, which describes the refractive index as a function of spatial and temporal coordinates, (iii) learning the latent features of the sample by generalizing across different experiments of similar sample dynamics, and (iv) using adversarial learning to enforce consistency between real and predicted projections~\cite{zhang2023onix, zhang20244donix,yao2025PhysONIX}.
+X-Hexplane operates in a similar manner but represents 4D as a factorized combination of orthogonal spatial and spatiotemporal feature planes, i.e., three spatial (XY, YZ, ZX) and three spatiotemporal (XT, YT, ZT)~\cite{cao2023hexplane}.
+By employing this tensorial representation, X-Hexplane improves memory efficiency and computational performance compared to 4D-ONIX.
+The detailed working principles of both algorithms are beyond the scope of this work, and the interested reader is referred to \cite{zhang20244donix} and \cite{hu2025super}.

-To enrich the spatial information, we have the possibility to combine a sufficiently slow rotation with XMPI, if the sample process in question allows for it, hence helping with the reconstruction~\cite{hu2025super}.
-Alternatively, we can perform standard tomography to constrain either initial or final sample states.
-In Figure~\ref{fig:tomo} we demonstrate the quality of the beamlets by performing tomography of a bamboo rod with each of the three beamlets (Si-111 \& Ge-400, Si-111 and Ge-400) with an acquisition rate of 6~kHz and rotation speed of 72~deg/s.
+As of now, 4D-ONIX and X-Hexplane have been successfully applied to reconstruct simple dynamics, such as droplet collisions, in 4D.
+For a reconstruction of more complex sample systems, additional physics knowledge, such as support constraints or equations describing the underlying physical processes, can be highly beneficial.
+Having more prior information available, e.g., from several experiments, and/or a larger number of projections, also improves the reconstruction~\cite{zhang20244donix, yao2025PhysONIX}.
+Alternatively, we are working on enriching the spatial information by combining a sufficiently slow rotation with XMPI, if the sample process in question allows for it, thereby helping with the reconstruction~\cite{hu2025super}.
+We can also perform standard tomography to constrain either initial or final sample states.
+In Figure~\ref{fig:tomo} we demonstrate the quality of the beamlets by performing tomography of a bamboo rod with each of the three beamlets (Si-111 \& Ge-400, Si-111 and Ge-400) with an acquisition rate of 6~kHz and rotation speed of 72~deg/s, when using 349~projections over 180$^\circ$ for the reconstruction, following the Crowther criterion.
 It should be noted that the tomogram acquired with the Si-111 appears more blurry due to Laue diffraction accompanied by the Borrmann triangle effect, as will be discussed in Section~\ref{sec:Discussion}.

 Depending on the goal of the experiment, a 4D reconstruction might not be necessary.
 Another example of employing \ac{XMPI} is particle tracking, where two projections are sufficient in order to identify individual particles and study their behavior~\cite{rosen2024xmpi}.